disi-unibo-nlp/gomix/README.md

 This task is the topic of the [CAFA](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1835-8) challenge.

+## Dataset

+- `uniprot_swiss_entries.dat` comes from https://www.uniprot.org/help/downloads

 ## Methods

 To encode proteins, we'll sometimes use **ESM2**, a protein language model by Facebook.
-It first embeds amino acids, then you usually take the average between them and you get the protein embedding.
+It first embeds amino acids, then you may take the average between them as the protein embedding.

 Facebook provided a script for embedding the proteins from a FASTA file, that I copied into `src/utils/embed_proteins_from_fasta`.
 Usage is described [here](https://github.com/facebookresearch/esm).